nonsonwizubo/staffing-efficiency-simulator/README.md

 ## Method
 ### 1. Simulating Customer Arrivals
-In order to simulate the arrival of customers, it was assumed that for each minute, there was a 0.2 probability that a customer would arrive at any minute.
+In order to simulate the arrival of customers, it was assumed that for each minute, there was a 0.2 probability that a customer would arrive.

 This probability was simulated for 175200 minutes(time open yearly in minutes).
 ```python